mnvr/music-making-machines/README.md

         -   Trigger
             -   Clock

+> [!TIP]
+>
+> Remember that everything is a voltage.
+(Most) modules are not about "audio" or
+> "CV".
+It only matters whether a signal is at audio rate when trying to move to
+> a speaker.
+Before that, at any point, it is only voltages.

 Input and output voltages carried by patch cables are thus in the (virtual) voltage unit, V. Both oscillators and CV generators typically produce 10 Vpp (peak-to-peak) signals, but audio outputs are usually **±5V**, while CV sources